UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 When a side takes 50% casualties, make a morale check to see if they break.
 Roll 2d6; a result equal to or greater than the morale score means that the side routs and flees the field.
 Morale is usually based on the combatants experience level, per the table below.

-**Undead** are always hostile, never check morale, and normally cannot be reasoned with (intelligent undead such as liches are an exception).

 | Experience | Morale Roll to Rout | Examples              |
 |:-----------|:------------:|:----------------------|
 | Green      | 6+            | Conscripts, levy      |